top of page

 • 1 min read

-Kneeling there as tears fall upon her cheek,
+Kneeling there as tears fall across her cheek

-Whispering with her eyes closed, “I love you.”
+Whispering with her eyes closed, “I need you”

 “Can we have one more day before you leave?”